 Quantitative Aptitude (QA)

-Data Interpretation required calculations and consumed time
+Data Interpretation demanded calculations and that definitely ate some time

 Key Takeaways